SEATStandards/ncvis/README.md

 ## Configuration

-In order for ncvis to run the `NCVIS_RESOURCE_DIR` environment variable must be set.
-This should be set to path of the `ncvis/resources` subdirectory, and is where ncvis stores fonts, colormaps and shapefiles.
+In order for ncvis to run the `resources` directory must be in the same folder as `ncvis` or the `NCVIS_RESOURCE_DIR` environment variable must be set to the path of the ncvis resources folder.
+This directory is where ncvis stores fonts, colormaps and shapefiles.

 On Unix of Linux-based systems, ncvis uses GDK (via wxWidgets) for rendering of the interface.
 The font size displayed in GDK can be adjusted by setting the `GDK_DPI_SCALE` environment variable, e.g. via `export GDK_DPI_SCALE=0.5`.